BugSwarm/bugswarm/cache-dependency/README.md

   some Java artifacts, but will increase artifact size.

 ### Python only options
+* `--parse-original-log`: Instead of using the output of pip freeze on the reproduced artifact and then downloading them in the same container, use the old method of parsing the orginal build logs to find a list of dependencies then download them to an intermediate container.
-* `--parse-new-log`: Instead of parsing the original build log, reproduce the artifact and parse this new log.
+* `--parse-new-log`: Like parse-original-log but instead of parsing the original build log, reproduce the artifact and parse this new log.

 ## Algorithm